-The definitive answer is good news for all law school applicants: every law school uses the high score when making admissions decisions, and we know of no law school that uses the average score.
+The definitive answer is good news for all law school applicants.
+Every law school uses the high score when making admissions decision.
+We don’t know of any schools that use the average score.
 That’s easy enough to say, so let’s provide some facts to back up this claim.

-We’ve Yet to Talk to a Law School Dean that Uses the Average: We’re in a fortunate position to speak with law school deans about various admissions practices, and when asked this question, thus far no dean has told us they use the average score; all have stated they use the high score.
+We have yet to talk to a Law School Dean that uses the average.
+We’re in a fortunate position to speak with law school deans about various admissions practices.
+When asked this question, thus far no dean has told us they use the average score.
+All have stated they use the high score.
 This covers schools in the T6, T14, T25, and all the way through the rankings.

-Even Schools that Have Websites Referencing Averages Use the High Score: This is the one counterpoint that often comes up when discussing this issue, namely that some schools appear to reference the use of averages (such as NYU), or holistically considering all available scores (like Yale).
-I’ll let our good friend Mike Spivey from Spivey Consulting explain why schools still reference averages:
+So what about the law schools that have websites referencing averages?
+They explicitly say they don’t the high score!
+This is the one counterpoint that often comes up when discussing this issue.
+Namely, some schools appear to reference the use of averages (such as NYU), or holistically considering all available scores (like Yale).
+I’ll let our good friend Mike Spivey from Spivey Consulting explain why schools still reference averages.

 The fact of the matter is this: I know of not a single school, including Yale, that averages.
 I’ve written extensively on this topic, and the ‘averaging’ myth is the is single hardest falsehood I have had to combat with the hundreds of other law school admissions myths out there, and probably the most damning to applicants that believe it.”

 I’m not sure you can get a more emphatic affirmation that law schools use the high score than his statements above.
 The bottom line is that if you’ve taken the LSAT once and think you can do better, there are few reasons not to retake the test.
 Of course, keep in mind the limitations LSAC has on retakes, but if you can post a higher score, you increase your admissions chances and increase your chances to receive improved financial aid offers.